-Fort William First Nation’s housing developments are proving to be so successful administration is considering a plan to help fellow reserves with the process from funding to post move-in supports for families.
+Fort William First Nation’s housing developments are proving to be so successful administration is considering a plan to help fellow reserves with the process.

 The First Nation’s latest neighbourhood has seen nine homes completed and is preparing for 11 more, bringing the total to 20 new family dwellings.
-It’s a feat that Ian J. Bannon, the band’s director of lands and property management, said is due much in part to the excellent track record it has managing properties and helping families settle.
+A feat that Ian J. Bannon, the band’s director of lands and property management says is due much in part to the excellent track record.

 He stressed that families for these homes are not pre-approved.
 A call for applications will go out in the near future.

-The building project was started two years ago.
-This latest phase is employing 11 contractors, all band members, an important aspect as it is they who understand the logistics of building in their community, as well as creating a self-sustaining economic base within the community.
+The building project was started two years ago and this latest phase is employing 11 contractors, all band members, an important aspect as it is they who understand the logistics of building in their community, as well a creating a self-sustaining economic base within the community.

 Current construction includes prep work, digging trenches to water, sewer and electrical, as well as putting foundations and insulation in place before the ground freezes so contractors can get to work building frames.

 “They will be building through the winter, so they will be ready for families to move in next year,” said Bannon.
 “It’s just starting now, a bit of a late start, but we all agreed that the project will go ahead, then take the appropriate measures to accommodate the cold weather.”